kubernetes/contributor-site/content/en/blog/2025/k8s-steering-spotlight.md

 deeply about the ongoing success.
 I’ve been involved in this space my whole career and while there’s always rough edges, this community has been really supportive and I hope we can keep it that way.

-**Paco**: After my journey to KCS EU 2023, I met and chatted with many maintainers and members there, and attended the steering AMA there for the first time as there hadn’t been a contributor summit in China since 2019, and I started to connect with contributors in China to make it later the year.
+**Paco**: After my journey to the [Kubernetes Contributor Summit EU 2023](https://www.kubernetes.dev/events/2023/kcseu/), I met and chatted with many maintainers and members there, and attended the steering AMA there for the first time as there hadn’t been a contributor summit in China since 2019, and I started to connect with contributors in China to make it later the year.
 Through conversations at KCS EU and with local contributors, I realized that it is quite important to make it easy to start a contributor journey for APAC contributors and want to attract more contributors to the community.
-Then, I was elected just after the KCS CN 2023.
+Then, I was elected just after the [KCS CN 2023](https://www.kubernetes.dev/events/2023/kcscn/).

 **Patrick**: I had done a lot of technical work, of which some affects and (hopefully) benefits all contributors to Kubernetes (linting and testing) and users (better log output).
 I saw joining the